 A proven portfolio and partner

-With the 600 V family designers can initially choose between Nexperia’s medium speed (M3) and high speed (H3) IGBTs housed in the TO-247-3L.
+With our 650 V family designers can initially choose between Nexperia’s medium speed (M3) and high speed (H3) discrete IGBTs housed in the TO-247-3L.
 The M3 family (below 20 kHz) is optimized for low conduction losses while maintaining minimal switching losses and offering a 5 µs short-circuit capability.
 Whereas the H3 family (from 20 to 50 kHz) prioritizes low switching losses with minimal conduction losses.
 Achieving the best trade-off between device conduction and switching performance has been a key focus for Nexperia to deliver high ruggedness reliability (passed HV-H3TRB – High Voltage-High Humidity High Temperature Reverse Bias) and enhance inverter power density at temperatures up to 175 °C. And of course, as a dedicated supplier of essential semiconductors, Nexperia has the infrastructure to deliver high-quality products at scale.

-Discover more about Nexperia’s initial portfolio of 600 V IGBTs and download their datasheets.
+Discover more about Nexperia’s initial portfolio of 650 V IGBTs and download their datasheets.